scylladb/scylla-manager/docs/source/backup.rst

 * Data throttling - control how fast you upload or Pause/resume the backup
 * Lower disruption to workflow of the Scylla Manager Agent due to cgroups and/or CPU pinning
 * No cross-region traffic - configurable upload destination per datacenter
+* Visibility - everything is managed from one place, progress can be read using CLI (sctool task progress), REST API or Prometheus metrics, you can dig into details and get to know progress of individual tables and nodes
+* Pause and resume - backup upload can be paused and resumed later, it will continue where it left off
+* Retries - retries in case of errors

 The backup process
 ==================